xdrip/xdrip_docs/docs/calibrate/troubleshoot.md

 Since slope and intercept safety limits will prevent xDrip+ from having a too high intercept, calibrations leading to this situation will be ignored.

-In the example below you see the orange line is the one that matches the best calibartions, still, xDrip+ will use the red one for safety as its intercept is safe.
+In the example below you see the orange line is the one that matches the best calibrations, still, xDrip+ will use the red one for safety as its intercept is safe.
 You can see the plugin intercept value reflecting what would better match calibrations.

 <img src="../images/CAL20.png" style="zoom:75%;"  />